Panoramic view of Busan from Busan Tower in Yongdusan Park in Busan, South Korea.

 The area is well-connected by public transportation, making it easy for you to explore other parts of Busan.

-Top tip: Don’t miss the Sky Capsule in Haeundae Blueline Park, which we absolutely loved!
+Our top tip: Don’t miss the Sky Capsule in Haeundae Blueline Park, which we absolutely loved!
 These retro-looking capsules run along Heaundae’s coastline and offer a fantastic ocean view.
-Check out our dedicated Haeundae Sky Capsule post for what to expect and tips.

 What’s excellent about Haeundae is the wide range of hotels and guesthouses that suit different budgets and preferences.